 So doing it justice is quite a scary proposition.
 But here goes!

 When Fran returns to her childhood home to care for her frail father, she opens up memories that she would prefer to forget.
 As she comes to terms with past crimes and new friendships, a devastating fire threatens both her life and those of whom she cares about.
 Cleverly Helen Fitzgerald connects both the past and present through a dual time narrative that dovetails to a potentially devastating conclusion, as a bush fire rages through the small community of Ash Mountain.
 It’s all the more affecting, because you don’t know who will survive.
 As the tension builds, she piles on the pressure, getting you to care more and more about characters other than Fran, so turning each page becomes like a game of chance.
 Will those you care about survive, can you bear to read on?
 Of course you read on, because doing so would feel like you were abandoning the citizens of Ash Mountain!
 I couldn’t to that, I needed to know if Fran and the others survived the fire!

 Character wise she gives us an ensemble of personalities all of whom contribute to this compelling story.
 Obviously Fran is the one the story revolves around, but when you take them as a group, you get an overwhelming picture of a town, riven with conflicts that boil just below the surface, but also friendships that are there to support Fran and help her come to terms with her past.
 Without them all, the story would have been less emotional, less poignant.

 I admit I found it difficult to read in places, I stopped more than once, put it down and took a deep breath before I could carry on.
 Because Helen Fitzgerald asks you “What would you save…?”
 The answer may not be one that is easy to swallow and that’s what makes this book one of the most extraordinary that I have ever read.

-I would like to thank the author, publisher and blog tour organiser for the ARC of this novel in return for an honest review.
+I would like to thank the author and the publisher for the ARC of this novel in return for an honest review.

 About the author